Quick Tips

 This might be the most important practice tip I can give you: don’t give up.
 If you fall behind or miss a week of practice – it’s okay!
 Developing a routine supported by a successful practice schedule takes time.
 The occasional busy week or vacation doesn’t have to derail your progress as a piano player.
 If you miss a day or a week, recommit to your routine and work to get back into the swing of things.

 Ready to take your practice to the next level?
 Hoffman Academy Premium members enjoy guided practice sessions for each lesson!
+Learn about the benefits of learning piano with Hoffman Academy.

 Read Next